ccb012100/playlister/README.md

-# playlist-util-rs
+# playlist-util
-Rust utility for working with my Spotify album playlists
+CLI utility for working with my Spotify album playlists